 USA and Canada

-Billowing mist fills the air, the thundering roar of water fills your ears and a shower of spray fills your eyes as one of the world’s most famous waterfalls appears in front of you.
-Although Niagara Falls is not one of the tallest, it is by far one of the biggest waterfalls in the world, spanning a whopping 81 square miles across Canada and the USA.
-If you are on the American shore, don a highly fashionable poncho and hop aboard the Maid of the Mist to explore (and get soaked by) the American Falls and the Canadian Horseshoe Falls.
-If exploring from the Canadian side, launch yourself onto a thrilling zipline into the mist where you can get the ultimate bird’s eye view of the falls.
+Although Niagara Falls is not the biggest waterfall in the world, it’s one of the most powerful, with over 3,000 tons of water thundering over its edge every second.
+If you’re on the American shore, don a poncho and hop aboard the Maid of the Mist to explore (and get soaked by) the American Falls and the Canadian Horseshoe Falls.
+If exploring from the Canadian side, launch yourself onto a thrilling zipline into the mist for the ultimate bird’s eye view of the falls.

 Iguazu Falls